ka9q/fmt/README.md

 zero padded (by a factor of 4 by default) to help the interpolation.

 Then the statistical culling begins.
 First, windows with energy too far below the average are discarded.
 The default is -15 dB.
-Next, windows with estimated frequency too far from the median are discarded.
+Next, frequency estimates too far from the median are discarded.
 The default is +/- 1 Hz.
-The surviving windows are then sorted by frequency and the tails are trimmed off.
+The surviving estimates are then sorted by frequency and the tails of the distribution are trimmed off.
 The default is 10%.
-Finally, a weighted mean of the trimmed windows is calculated along with an RMS error estimate.
+Finally, a weighted mean of the surviving list of estimates is calculated along with an RMS error estimate.

 Sample use:
 ```